 The unique thing about LocalBitcoins is what they offer…

 You can just imagine the ease of withdrawing BTC to FIAT and buying bitcoin using your local currency with other viable payment options.

 It may seem as no string is attached using your local currency, but yet, it is a great opportunity to trade with so much peace without running to Google for conversions.

 HOW TO SET UP 2FA ON LOCALBITCOINS EXCHANGE USING GOOGLE AUTHENTICATOR

 Step 1.
 Install Google Authenticator tool on your mobile device.

 Step 2.
-Go to LocalBitcoins.com and Log in.
+Go to LocalBitcoins.com/Sign Up and create an account.

 Step 3.
 Click on the Human Image drop down Tab at the top right corner.